OpenDSA/OpenDSA/RST/en/PL/BetaReduction.rst

 Identifying Beta-Redexes
 ------------------------

-This randomized problem will help you identify :math:`\beta`-redexes.
+The following randomized problem will help you identify :math:`\beta`-redexes.
 To earn credit for it, you will have to solve it correctly three times in a row.

 .. avembed:: Exercises/PL/BetaRedex1.html ka
    :long_name: Identifying Beta Redexes 1